alexladerman/balance-sheet/README.md

 # balance-sheet
-A balance sheet report implemented by recursive traversal and summarized of a radix tree chart of accounts with balances
+A balance sheet report implemented by recursive traversal and summarising of a radix tree chart of accounts with balances

 ##Example output